mzahana/drone_trajectories/README.md

 ## 3. `trajectory_to_segmetns.py`

 This script takes a directory of drone trajectories and divides each trajectory into equal segments of a given length.
+Note that there are no input/output segments here. the script simply divides the trajectory into consecutive segments (think of a sequence of words in a sentence!).

 ### Usage